osake/ATHENA/helpers/codes/README.md

       "eligibleClients": []
       "enabled":
     }

+*You cannot update the "code" field*

-All fields will be updated EXCEPT: performances, events, and tickets.
+All other fields will be updated EXCEPT: performances, events, and tickets.
 Any tickets in this list will have this code applied to them.
 Tickets not in this list will not be updated.

 Example response: